barebox/barebox/Documentation/devel/project-ideas.rst

       and write performance.
 This may not be optimal for all devices and can be revisited.

+Expected outcome is faster read/write/erasure of MMC block devices.

 This project requires embedded hardware with SD/eMMC that is supported by a barebox media card interface (MCI) driver.

 Improve JSBarebox, the barebox web demo
 =======================================

-Skills: C (Basics), Javascript/Web-assembly, Browser-Profiling
+Skills: C (Basics), Javascript/Web-assembly, Browser-Profiling.
+Difficulty: Medium

 While Linux and Linux userspace can be quite generic with respect to the hardware it runs on, the bucket needs to stop somewhere: barebox needs